Etiology: Giardia muris is a flagellated protozoan.

 Transmission: Fecal-oral transmission via ingestion of infective cysts.

-Distribution: Giardia can be found in the interior small intestine.
+Distribution: Giardia muris is found in the anterior small intestine.

-Clinical signs: Usually no clinical signs are observed.
-These protozoa may proliferate in diarrheic states; however, their role as contributors to disease is poorly defined.
+Clinical signs: No clinical signs have been attributed directly to these organisms.
+These protozoa may proliferate in diarrheic states, however their role as contributors to disease is poorly defined.

 Postmortem: Wet mounts of intestinal contents may reveal slow-moving flagellated protozoa with a “falling leaf” rolling motility.
 Histopathologic examination may also be used to diagnose Giardia species infection.

 Diagnostic morphology: Broad, piriform trophozoite with 2 anterior nuclei that when stained with weak iodine solution gives the appearance of a “monkey face.”
-8 caudally directed flagella.
+There are 8 caudally directed flagella.